 Extend the home

-To extend, or heighten, a house’s foundation walls, the house is lifted from the foundation and the existing foundation is added to until the intended elevation is reached.
+To extend, or heighten, a house’s foundation walls, the house is lifted from the foundation, and the existing foundation is added to until the intended elevation is reached.
 Openings are created in the extended foundation so that floodwaters can enter and exit.
 To heighten the walls of a house, the roof and roof framing must be removed so that the walls can be extended.
 The walls are then added to, the windows are raised, and a new elevated floor is constructed above the flood level.
 The area below the raised floor has openings in it so that flood water can enter and exit.
-To abandon the first floor area and build a new second-story living area, the roof and roof framing must be removed, a second story is built, and openings are created in the abandoned first floor.
+To abandon the first-floor area and build a new second-story living area, the roof and roof framing must be removed, a second story is built, and openings are created on the abandoned first floor.

-Extending the foundation walls, extending the walls of the house, or abandoning the first floor area and building a new second-story living area all raise the living area of a home out of flood levels and create openings in the previously closed foundations so that flood waters can enter.
+Extending the foundation walls, extending the walls of the house, or abandoning the first-floor area and building a new second-story living area all raise the living area of a home out of flood levels and create openings in the previously closed foundations so that flood waters can enter.

 Open foundation options call for excavation around the old foundation, cutting holes into the foundation so that the network of lifting beams can be installed, and typically removing the old foundation so that the piers, pilings, or columns can be installed.

 The image above depicts a home being elevated by extending the foundation walls.